-Participant List - Membership in CLC is required for public and academic libraries.
-Click here to see if your library is already a member.
+- Participant List - Membership in CLC is required for public and academic libraries.
+Check to see if your library is already a member.

 Reporting and Evaluation

-You can preview the Report Form that will be due after you finish your purchasing, or by June 30, 2015.
+You can preview the Report Form (PDF) that will be due after you finish your purchasing, or by July 15, 2018.
 Links to the online form will be sent to the Grant Reporting Contact Person listed on your Eligibility Form.

 - Reporting Q and A - frequently asked questions by grant recipients on how to report use of funds.